 Patellar Tendonitis (Tendinitis)

-Patella tendonitis (also known as Jumper's Knee and Sinding-Larsen-Johansson disease) is a painful condition affecting the patellar tendon (also called the patellar ligament or anterior ligament) in the knee joint.
-Like all forms of tendinitis, patellar tendinitis is a condition that can flare up and subside over a period of time.
+Patellar tendonitis (also known as Jumper's Knee and Sinding-Larsen-Johansson disease) is a painful condition affecting the patellar tendon (also called the patellar ligament or anterior ligament) in the knee joint.
+Like all forms of tendinitis, tendonitis of the patella is a condition that can flare up and subside over a period of time.
 Inflammation in the patellar tendon is often due to irritation and/or micro-tearing of the collagen fibers.
 When the fibers tear, they become weaker, inflamed and swollen causing pain and tenderness in the area.

 Patellar tendinitis refers to pain and inflammation of the patellar tendon in the kneecap